jhamrick/blog/source/_posts/2016-04-13-reproducible-plots.md

 The data are from a recent publication of mine in which we were studying human-robot collaboration.
 Specifically, we looked at how different robot behaviors affected the completion of a set of tasks, both in terms of objective measures (such as completion time, or how equally the robot and human shared tasks) and subjective measures of preferences.
-In our experiment, we had three different robot behaviors (*fixed*, *reactive*, and *predictive*), and two different ways the robot obtained information about the human's goals (*oracle*, in which the robot had perfect knowledge, and *Bayesian*, in which the robot infer the human's goals based on their motion).
+In our experiment, we had three different robot behaviors (*fixed*, *reactive*, and *predictive*), and two different ways the robot obtained information about the human's goals (*oracle*, in which the robot had perfect knowledge, and *Bayesian*, in which the robot infers the human's goals based on their motion).
 For further details on the experimental design, please check out [the paper](http://www.jesshamrick.com/publications/pdf/Liu2016-Goal_Inference_Improves_Objective.pdf).

 Here, I'll be taking a look at the objective measure of how many tasks the robot completed.
 The data includes information about how many tasks the human completed, how many the robot completed, and how many were completed simultaneously by both agents: